 What is a Patent?
+(2021 Update)

-So what is a patent?
+What is a patent?

-Why should I patent?
+Why should I apply for one?

 Patenting gives you exclusive rights to generate income from your invention, allowing you to stop others from manufacturing, using or selling your invention.
 If you would like to, you are able to license the invention to other parties.
 Patenting supports innovation in promoting the development of new products and technology by providing the incentive of holding exclusive commercial rights to these products.

 Did you know that WiFi is an Australian invention?
 The Commonwealth Scientific and Industrial Research Organisation (CSIRO) patented it in 1992 and 1996, and to 2013, earned over $430 million in royalties.

 The two most common types of patents are the standard patents and the innovation patents.

 To qualify for a standard patent, the invention has to be new (novel), useful, and involve an inventive step.
 Examination for approval by IP Australia for a standard patent take on average 6 months and can go on for years, but affords the owner up to 20 years exclusive use of the invention.

 The requirements for an innovation patent are the invention is new, useful and involve an innovative step, which is a lower burden than ‘inventive’ for a standard patent.
 It takes around 1 month to obtain an innovation patent as it is only examined as and when there is a need to (e.g. when the owner seeks to enforce against an infringement).
 While it is quicker, cheaper, and easier to get an innovative patent, it is relatively less valuable and provides lesser protection than a standard patent.
 As mentioned earlier, innovation patents are being phased out.
 You will not be able to apply for an Innovation Patent past 25 August 2021.